Russia of the Future: People's Alliance

 The People's Alliance party was founded on 15 December 2012 at the party's founding congress.
 Initially, Russian opposition figure Alexei Navalny declined to join the political party which was formed mostly by his followers.
 During the founding congress of 15 December 2012, Navalny said: "People's Alliance is my party, but I don't think that right now People's Alliance needs another member who spends his time torn between the Investigative Committee and some court hearing involving Rosneft.
 Yet it is my party; it represents my interests".
 On 30 April 2013, the Ministry of Justice of Russia suspended the registration of the party and then denied its registration on 5 June 2013.

 After participating in the 2013 Moscow mayoral election, where Navalny received 27.24% of the vote, or the second highest number, with Vladimir Putin's ruling party candidate Sergey Sobyanin of United Russia receiving 51.37% of the vote, Navalny said that he was ready to lead the People's Alliance.
 During his visit to the radio station Echo of Moscow on 15 September 2013, Navalny said: "I shall join it, no doubt about that.
 If I am elected, I shall lead the People's Alliance.
 I believe that this party is the closest to me.
 Yet I stayed out of it for the simple reason I was certain that otherwise it would be denied registration for sure".
 He also expressed his desire to run for Moscow City Duma elections in 2014 together with the People's Alliance party.

 On 17 November 2013, the second founding congress of the party was held in Moscow with 111 delegates from 48 regions participating.
 The 108 delegates from regional branches gave Navalny 88 of the votes and he was elected as the party's chairman.
 During his address to the delegates, Navalny said that the People's Alliance party will again file a request for registration with the Justice Ministry.
 At the party's congress on 17 November 2013, Navalny said: "I hope the party will be registered this time.
 If it is not, we will get a fresh confirmation of the authorities' empty rhetoric about it being tolerant to the opposition taking part in the elections".
-Later, it was revealed that economic section of party's platform was created by Sergei Guriev, former Rector at the New Economic School.
+Later, it was revealed that economic section of party's platform was created by Sergey Guriyev, former Rector at the New Economic School.

 On 20 January 2014, the Justice Ministry denied registration to the People's Alliance political party, citing the existence of another organization with the same name.